Aya0410/Redi_final_project/README.md

 - The project relies on the NLTK library for tokenization and analysis.
 - The visualizations are created using Matplotlib and Seaborn.
-- The machine learning models utilize scikit-learn, CatBoost, and other related libraries.
+- The machine learning models utilize scikit-learn, and other related libraries.